 Setting intentions on how you would like your crystals to work with you is very important, they all need direction on how you would like them to work with you.
-To do this, close your eyes and hold the cleansed crystal in your hands.
-Say out loud what your dedication is.
+To do this, close your eyes and hold the cleansed crystal in your hands whilst saying out loud what your dedication is, eg you would like to attract love into your life, find a new job or even relieve a headache.
 Examples of dedications can be found in Ashley Leavy's book 'Crystals for Energy Healing' such as:

 "I speak my gratitude for this crystal which has been placed in my care.
 I consciously intend to use this stone with love and light for the highest good of all."